dvamsidhar2002/Project-VIVA-Personal-Desktop-and-Voice-Assistant/README.md

 <p>Also, along with it another parameter is also used which is called <i>r.energy_threshold</i>, which decreases the sensitivity of its input with increase in its value.
 The more the energy_threshold the more you need to shout for giving the commands to USHVATHAMA.</p>

 ## Future work to be done :
-* Automating USHVATHAMA as much as possible, training a model and integrating it with the code so that the rigidness in the commands can be eliminated and the assistant can respond to the commands accordingly even if phrased differently.
+* Automating ASHVATHAMA as much as possible, training a model and integrating it with the code so that the rigidness in the commands can be eliminated and the assistant can respond to the commands accordingly even if phrased differently.
 * Making the code understandable to any individual, make it robust in nature.

 ### For complaints or compliments